ykhdzr/Flow/README.md

 Flow
 =======
-Abilities is to Start an Activity :
+Abilities are to start an Activity :
 1. from Activity
 2. from Fragment
 3. with Intent Filter